Spimtav/pkg_indexer/README.md

 Additionally, there are several constants that relate to networking security that are defined at the top of indexer.py, which may be modified as desired:

-* PORT_LISTEN:            the TCP/IP port to bind to and wait for clients on
+* PORT_LISTEN: the TCP/IP port to bind to and wait for clients on.

-* MAX_QUEUED_CONNECTIONS: how many connection requests the server will queue before denying.
+* MAX_QUEUED_CONNECTIONS: how many connection requests the server will queue before denying new ones.

     * NOTE: this must be >= the DigitalOcean test script's concurrency value, or it will fail with an error that the server rejected the connection.

-* MAX_SOCK_TIMEOUT_SECS:  if client doesn't respond for this many secs, socket closed
+* MAX_SOCK_TIMEOUT_SECS: if client doesn't respond for this many secs, the socket is closed.

-* MAX_PKT_BYTES:          max bytes read from a packet at once
+* MAX_PKT_BYTES: max bytes read from a packet at once.

-* MAX_SESSION_SECS:       max total time the server will stay connected to one client
+* MAX_SESSION_SECS: max total time the server will stay connected to one client before disconnecting.

-* MAX_ERRORS:             max bad requests server will tolerate b4 disconnecting
+* MAX_ERRORS: max bad requests server will tolerate before disconnecting.

+    * NOTE: may break the DigitalOcean testing harness if this value is low compared to the "unluckiness" value.

 ## Test Harness Usage